Golda Meir: Personal life

 Meir's husband Morris Meyerson (also "Myerson") was born on 17 December 1893 in Chicago, Illinois.
 They married on December 24, 1917, and remained married until his death in Jerusalem on 25 May 1951.
 She never remarried.
 Despite never divorcing, the couple grew apart over the course of the marriage.
 When Meir took her children with her to the United States in the 1930s, Morris stayed behind in Jerusalem.

 Meir had two children.
-Her son, Menachem, was born on 1924 in Jerusalem and died on 14 December 2014 in Tel Aviv.
+Her son, Menachem, was born in Jerusalem in 1924 and died on 14 December 2014 in Tel Aviv.
 He was a professional cellist who studied at the Israel Conservatory and Manhattan School of Music.
 Her daughter Sarah was born on 17 May 1926 and died on 30 January 2010 in Revivim.

 She had two sisters, Sheyna (1889–1972) and Tzipke (1902–1981), as well as five other siblings who died in childhood.

+Morris, Sheyna Korngold and her husband Shamai were buried on Nahalat Yitzhak Cemetery in Givatayim.

 In 1956, after becoming Foreign Minister, she changed her surname from "Meyerson" to "Meir", meaning "illuminate", as her predecessor Moshe Sharett had all members of the foreign service take a Hebrew surname.

-She was a heavy smoker, drinker of coffee, and did not exercise often, which may have contributed to her recurring heart problems.
+She was a heavy smoker and coffee drinker, and did not exercise often, which may have contributed to her recurring heart problems.

 Of her Jewish identity, Meir said in the 1975 edition of her autobiography My Life that:It is not only a matter, I believe, of religious observance and practice.
 To me, being Jewish means and has always meant being proud to be part of a people that has maintained its distinct identity for more than 2,000 years, with all the pain and torment that has been inflicted upon it.

 She strongly identified with Judaism culturally, but was an atheist in religious belief.
 She is famously reported to have stated: "I believe in the Jewish people, and the Jewish people believe in God."
+In her later years she widened her religious attitude, especially concerning the State of Israel: "This country exists as the fulfillment of a promise made by God himself.
+It would be ridiculous to ask it to account for its legitimacy."